-The Analyze Patterns toolset contains tools that identify, quantify, and visualize spatial patterns in feature data.
+The Analyze Patterns toolset contains tools for identifying, quantifying, and visualizing spatial patterns in feature data.

 Calculates a magnitude-per-unit area from point features that fall within a neighborhood around each cell.